wiseman-timelord/CleanCode-Ps/README.md

 ### Status
 Alpha.
 The conversion has been done, and most elements are working...
+- Update revision, unsure of current progress, requires testing and re-evaluation.
 - it is not actually cleaning the scripts/logs.
 Check original scripts for, LogClean and ScriptClean, and re-implement cleaning logic as required.
 - Further, Testing and bugfixing.
 - remaining work from ScriptClean...